Kimserey/BlogArchive/20160318_prototyping_web_app_made_easy_with_warp.md

 ## Benefits

-__But what's the benefits?__

 The major benefit is that it makes prototyping much easier.
 When I started to use WebSharper, I used to create new projects each time I had to test something.

 It was slow and demotivating.
-I then just kept the same project and every time I had to test something, I would delete the previous code.
+I just kept the same project and every time I had to test something, I would delete the previous code.

 Now I don't do that anymore as with `WebSharper.Warp`, only one `.fsx` file needs to be created.
 It is easy and quick and you can be up and running a full sitelet in a matter of seconds.
 This makes prototyping much more enjoyable and combined with the build script, it is quick and easy to iterate.